underscoreio/essential-slick/src/pages/basics.md

 select x2.x3 from (select count(1) as x3 from (select x4."from" as x5, x4."message" as x6, x4."id" as x7 from "message" x4 where x4."from" = 'HAL') x8) x2
 ~~~~

-Note that it did not fetch all the planets and filter them.
+Note that it did not fetch all messages and filter them.
 There's something more interesting going on that that.

 <div class="callout callout-info">